-Thanks to science, we now know a lot more about to build your resilience and the good news is it can be developed – like a muscle.
-But, just like getting physically fit, it requires a proper training plan with targeted effort, adequate recovery and regular review and adjustment.
+Thanks to science, we now know a lot more about to build your resilience.
+The good news is you can develop it – like a muscle.
+You need a proper training plan to target your efforts, adequate recovery and regular review and adjustment.
 The interesting thing about resilience is that most of the strategies are very simple and very small adjustments can have a massive impact.

 To build your resilience, I suggest focusing on 3 key areas:

-Self-care – finally, looking after yourself– both physically and mentally.
-Many people get resilience wrong, they push themselves too hard to stick to their ‘healthy habits’, like forcing themselves to go for a run when they lack the physical energy.
+Finally, looking after yourself– both physically and mentally.
+Many people get resilience wrong.
+They push themselves too hard to stick to their ‘healthy habits’, like forcing themselves to go for a run when they lack the physical energy.
 Real resilience is about being kind to yourself, saying no at times to things that may compromise your wellbeing.
 Adopting self-care habits are really important but also remembering to ask yourself ‘What do I need?
 Is this helpful?’

-In addition to this, having a strong support network is critical and not being afraid to ask for help even if you don’t think you need it.
+Having a strong support network is critical.
+As is not being afraid to ask for help even if you don’t think you need it.